Updated on June 15, 2024 by Angelika

 Weil der Stadt - the wrought-iron sign of the Fools' Guild with the words "Narrenzunft" and two jester larvae - angiestravelroutes.com

-At the beginning (or end - depending on your point of view) of Stuttgarter Straße, you have a beautiful view of the Seilerturm (Rope Tower) and the Seilerstüble on the south-east side of the old city wall.
+At the beginning (or end - depending on your point of view) of Stuttgarter Straße, you have a beautiful view of the Seilerturm (Rope Tower) and Seilerstüble on the south-east side of the old city wall.

 Weil der Stadt - Seilerturm, seen from the Würm bridge - angiestravelroutes.com